 - Include the phrase “[ucsecure]” –brackets included, anywhere in the Subject of your message.
-This option will work with Outlook Web App (OWA) and any UC Irvine Health E-mail Service supported client.
+This option will work with Outlook Web App (OWA) and any UCI Health E-mail Service supported client.

-- Because the encryption phrase is in the Subject line and will not automatically be removed, the message will be encrypted in any reply or forward sent from the UC Irvine Health E-mail Service.
+- Because the encryption phrase is in the Subject line and will not automatically be removed, the message will be encrypted in any reply or forward sent from the UCI Health E-mail Service.

 You will receive notifications in your inbox as secure messages are read by intended recipients.

 How does the policy work to determine which emails get encrypted?

 UCI Health’s Secure Mail provides HIPAA content recognition to facilitate HIPAA-compliance with PHI.
 It does so by searching for two categories one being personal identifiable information (patient ID number, subscriber ID number, social security number, etc.) and medical terms, medical conditions, etc. When a match is found in both categories, the message will be encrypted.

 Why are we implementing secure messaging?

 With the adoption of the Health Insurance Portability and Accountability Act (HIPAA), it is required that all communications containing Protected Health Information (PHI) be secured.
 PHI refers to information that identifies you with a disease or condition or test or treatment.
 Since e-mail communication between you and External Associates typically involves scheduling appointments with healthcare providers, we felt it was important to protect the confidentiality of that information, so that only YOU have access to the information.